tobegit3hub/seagull/docs/2014-10-27-how-seagull-use-bootstrap.md

 ### Navigation Bar

 The navigation bar is a little complicated and you can view the source code in seagull/views/index.html.
-But the final effect aftering using Bootstrap is remarkable and easier to use.
+But the final effect after using Bootstrap is remarkable and easier to use.

 ```
  <div class="navbar navbar-default navbar-fixed-top" role="navigation">